Maui Wine Dinner: February 12, 2015

 For Reservations: 875-2210

-A portion of proceeds goes to Maui Culinary Academy
+A portion of proceeds goes to UH Maui College’s Culinary Arts Program

 Why wait until February 14th to celebrate Valentine’s Day?
 Come indulge your passion for food and wine at this lovely mingling of Oregon wines selected by Charles Fredy and perfectly paired with Ko’s Hawai‘i Regional Cuisine.